LMU-CVM Student Research Opportunities

 Student Research Assistants (SRA): Call for applications for SRA is sent to principal Investigators (PI) early in the Fall and Spring semesters.
 Since these applications are submitted by PIs, interested students are encouraged to contact PI of the project of their interest, at the beginning of each semester.
 Veterinary students are eligible to work as an SRA on research projects on campus and earn a stipend of $400 for completing a minimum of 40 hrs of work during the semester.
 Students will gain research experience, present their research at the CVM Annual Research Day and depending on their contribution, be a co-author on the resulting publication.
 For more information, email Ashutosh.Verma@lmunet.edu.

 Student Research Volunteers (SRV): Student research volunteers have no specified time commitment to a project and will not receive any stipend.
-This is aimed at giving students some experience of working in a research setting and giving them an opportunity to find out if they like working in a research lab.
+This position provides students work experience in a research setting and allows them an opportunity to determine if they would like to pursue further research opportunities.

 Student Opportunities @ CDC